CircuitVerse/Interactive-Book/contributing_guidelines.md

 - [waiting for contributor](https://github.com/CircuitVerse/Interactive-Book/labels/waiting-for-contributor) labeled PR are meant to waiting for contributor to respond.
 - [waiting for design](https://github.com/CircuitVerse/Interactive-Book/labels/waiting-for-design) labeled PR are meant to waiting for review from UI/UX core team.
 - [no activity](https://github.com/CircuitVerse/Interactive-Book/labels/no%20activity) labeled PR are meant to have no activity in the PR from since a while.
-- [blocked](https://github.com/CircuitVerse/Interactive-Book/labels/blocked) labeled PR are meant to not to go ahead for review.
+- [blocked](https://github.com/CircuitVerse/Interactive-Book/labels/blocked) labeled PR are meant not to go ahead for review.
 - [do not merge](https://github.com/CircuitVerse/Interactive-Book/labels/do%20not%20merge) labeled PR are meant to not to merge the PR right now(may be later).
 - [awaiting-approval](https://github.com/CircuitVerse/CircuitVerse/labels/awaiting-approval) labeled PR are meant to be waiting for other communtiy members.

 ## Community
-Discussions about Interactive Book issues and features take place on the repository's [Discussions](https://github.com/CircuitVerse/CircuitVerse/discussions) sections.
+Discussions about Interactive Book issues and features take place on the repository's [Slack](https://circuitverse.org/slack) sections.
 Anybody is welcome to join these conversations.
 See the [README](README.md) for more information on communication channels.

 ### Code Contributors